SDK & Integration

 handle-response.ts

-switch (result.status) {
+switch (result.decision) {

-case "approved":
+case "allow":

-console.log("Refund processed:", result.executionId);
+console.log("Refund processed:", result.execution.response_payload);

 break;

-case "pending_approval":
+case "require_approval":

 break;

-case "blocked":
+case "block":

-// Handle gracefully — inform the customer, escalate, etc.
+// Handle gracefully: inform the customer, escalate, etc.

 break;